 Top-down, bottom-up.
 In identifying risk scenarios that could impede or enhance an organization's objectives, many risk committees find it useful to take a top-down, bottom-up approach, Witte said.
 In the top-down exercise, leadership identifies the organization's mission-critical processes and works with internal and external stakeholders to determine the conditions that could impede them.
 The bottom-up perspective starts with the threat sources -- earthquakes, economic downturns, cyber attacks, etc. -- and considers their potential impact on critical assets.

 Risk by categories.
-Organizing risks by categories can also be helpful in getting a handle on risk.
-The guidance cited by Witte from the Committee of Sponsoring Organizations of the Treadway Commission (COSO) uses the following four categories:
+Organizing risks by categories can also be helpful in getting a handle on them.
+Guidance from the Committee of Sponsoring Organizations of the Treadway Commission, better known as COSO, uses the following four risk categories:

-- compliance and governance risk (e.g., ethics, regulatory, international trade, privacy); and
+- Compliance and governance risk (e.g., ethics, regulatory, international trade, privacy).

-The final task in the risk identification step is for organizations to record their findings in a risk register.
-It helps track the risks through the subsequent four steps of the risk management process.
+The final task in the risk identification step is for organizations to record their findings in a risk register, which helps track the risks through the subsequent steps of the risk management process.
 An example of such a risk register can be found in the NISTIR 8286A report cited above.